mehrdadrafiee/twister/README.md

 	- Twitcher API: This API does not require authentication, however you have to sing in with your twitter account to use the API.

+	- anyorigin: Which basically converts the url to a JSON method.
+Useful but needs purchase.

 - For each API, briefly describe how its functionality might be used in your project

 - Choose one API from your list and create an example web page using jQuery AJAX to call the API and display the returned results